dazehinn/Leaderboard/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project follow me on GitHub, twitter and LinkedIn
+If you like this project give it a star ⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>